 Likewise, as a key member of the creatively eclectic “Biketopia Music Collective”, she traveled in excess of two thousand miles by bicycle, collectively transporting, by bicycle alone, 1,000 pounds of pedal-powered generators, lighting and musical equipment.
 This immense collective effort brought to bear some 35 unique art and music festivals, which took place throughout the West Coast of North America, from Canada to California.
 In her engagement with the Biketopia project, Keen generated local participation through a series of “live painting” exhibits that became one of the main attractions of the events.

-My goal within the context of public art is to combine the technical skill of an artist, training of an Art Therapist and the experience of life and work in a diverse assortment of local communities around the globe, producing work that is visionary not only in it’s scale but through the collaborative intimacy of it’s creative voice.
-I seek to use the creative gifts passed from my late mother to myself, now honed into professional tools, to produce activated community spaces that speak with a voice not merely my own, but one drawn equally from the traditions, history and the very individuals that will call the places I visit and work within home.
+For Keen, the goal within the context of public art is to combine the technical skill of an artist, the training of an Art Therapist, and the experience of life and work in a diverse assortment of local communities around the globe.
+This produces works that are visionary, not only in their scale but through the collaborative intimacy of its creative voice.
+She seeks to use the creative gifts passed from her late mother, now honed into professional tools, to produce activated community spaces that speak with a voice not merely her own, but one drawn equally from the traditions, history, and the very individuals that will call the places she visits and works within, home.